elpham6/sphinx_demo/README.rst

     }

 4. In the ``examples`` folder, create a **README.rst** or **README.txt** file.
-You can add anything; it is just a requirement for sphinx_gallery.
-For example:
+A readme file is necessary for sphinx_gallery to generate documentation.
+Copy/paste this text:

 .. code-block:: rst